P&O dismissal controversy: Criticism

 The company acknowledged the "distress" it said its employees had experienced, but said it had had to make a "tough" decision, in order to enact "swift and significant changes" which were a necessity if it was to maintain business viability.
 A statement said that they had made a loss of £100 million which had been covered by its umbrella company, DP World, and that "This is not sustainable.
 Without these changes there is no future for P&O Ferries", and that "the business wouldn't survive without fundamentally changed crewing arrangements".
 The changes were intended to reduce crewing costs by 50%, the CEO subsequently said.

-A number of the agency workers—among them former P&O staff—hired to replace the crews in Hull walked off the job.
+A number of the agency workers – among them former P&O staff – hired to replace the crews in Hull walked off the job.
 One, Mark Canet-Baldwin, arrived at Cairnryan only to turn around.
-He told reporters, "I felt I can't do it.
+He told reporters "I felt I can't do it.
 I felt sick to my stomach.
 And I walked off.
 Two others came with me.
 It's just wrong."
 P&O's actions attracted cross-party criticism.
-In Dover, Elphicke marched alongside the RMT's General Secretary and senior assistant general secretary, as well as the former shadow chancellor, John McDonnell, which a Channel 4 report described as "unlikely bedfellows".
+In Dover, local then-Conservative MP Natalie Elphicke marched alongside the RMT's General Secretary and senior assistant general secretary, as well as the former Labour shadow chancellor, John McDonnell, which a Channel 4 report described as "unlikely bedfellows".
 A government statement described the mass dismissal as "wholly unacceptable".
 The parliamentary undersecretary for transport, Robert Courts said "reports of workers being given zero notice and escorted off their ships... shows the insensitive way in which P&O have approached this issue", and that he was "extremely concerned and frankly angry at the way workers have been treated by P&O".
 It was, however, unlikely that the government would support nationalising the company, stated Dowden.